life-itself/lifeitself.org/content/blog/developmental-spaces-for-an-age-of-transition.md

 ## Context: we face a metacrisis that has deep roots in our neglected cultural and inner dimensions

 There is a deep and growing divide in the US, Europe and potentially elsewhere around critical collective issues (e.g. climate, democracy, race etc) at a time when we need action on them.
-We refer to these as the metacrisis or polycrisis, to reflect their deeply interwoven nature.[^1]
+We refer to these collective issues including the polarization and inaction as the metacrisis or polycrisis, to reflect their deeply interwoven nature.[^1]

 At least in part, this is connected to a loss of meaning and belonging: previous sources of these have withered away e.g. spirituality or wider cultural narratives (progress, solidarity etc), and deeper senses of who we are and how we relate to the world have become lost.
 This is particularly so for young adults, who are at a critical point in their lives where their sense of place and purpose is forming[^2] – and who as the next generation are crucial to driving social change.